 [The word Yogavibhuti is from the Bhagavad Gita, and means “Mystic power flowing from the abundance of God.”
 There is an established pattern of the Swami performing miracles and then abruptly departing a place in order to get away from the crowds.
 As to whether the saint interfered with karma by curing people and bringing the dead back to life, this is impossible.
 The wisdom that allowed the miracles to happen is the same wisdom by which karma operates.]

 In the Bengali Calendar year 1104 (1697 CE), Trailanga Swami stayed for some time in Rameswaram.
-An annual festival celebrated in that area was a fair during the month of Karthika.
-Many people from all walks of life would assemble there.
-A considerable number of sadhus and spiritual aspirants too would attend.
+An annual religious festival, or mela, was celebrated there during the month of Karthika, attracting many people from all walks of life.
+A considerable number of sadhus (saints or sages) and spiritual aspirants also attended.

 To avoid the crowds, Swamiji left Rameswaram and went to the remote town of Sudamapuri near Dwarkadham.
 A man from Sudamapuri had seen the Swamiji at Rameswaram, and so he was immediately attracted to him.
-He began to take sincere care of the Swami with true devotion.
-Satisfied by his good pious nature and careful service towards his comfort, Swamiji blessed him; and soon not only did the fortunate man acquire plenty of wealth, but a son was born in his childless home.
+He began to take care of the Swami with true devotion.
+Satisfied by his good pious nature and careful service towards his comfort, Swamiji blessed him.
+Soon the fortunate man acquired plenty of wealth, and a son was born in his childless home.
 Once again, word spread and people began to assemble and encircle him, disturbing his spiritual practices.